nannou-org/nannou/guide/src/tutorials/basics/anatomy-of-a-nannou-app.md

 # fn main() {}
 ```

-Finally, the **view** allows us to present the state of the model to a window by
+Finally, the **view** allows us to present the state of the model to a window.
+It
-drawing to its **Frame** and returning the frame at the end.
-Here we can change
+is called each time the window needs to be redrawn.
+Here we can change the
-the background colour, use the **Draw** API to draw a scene, draw a GUI to the
+background colour, use the **Draw** API to draw a scene, draw a GUI to the window
-window or even use the wgpu API to draw to the frame using our own textures and
+or even use the wgpu API to draw using our own textures and render passes.
+All of
-render passes.
-All of this will be covered by future tutorials.
+this will be covered by future tutorials.

 ## Concluding Remarks